CitrineInformatics/gemd-python/docs/source/depth/serialization.rst

 This linking structure presents several challenges for serialization and deserialization:

-a.
-The graph cannot be traversed through uni-directional links in the wrong direction.
+- The graph cannot be traversed through uni-directional links in the wrong direction.
-b.
-Only the writeable side of bi-directional links can be persisted.
+- Only the writeable side of bi-directional links can be persisted.
-c.
-Objects that are referenced by multiple objects must be deserialized to the same object.
+- Objects that are referenced by multiple objects must be deserialized to the same object.

 These challenges are addressed by a custom json serialization procedure and the special :class:`~gemd.entity.link_by_uid.LinkByUID` class.